 We have put in place procedures to deal with any suspected personal data breach and will notify You and any applicable regulator of a breach where we are legally required to do so.

 8.1 We may share Your Personal Data with our business partners in order to deliver our Services.
-This includes any affiliated company including The Vida Consultancy LLC DBA Maclynn International registered in the USA as well as Maclynn International NY LLC, Maclynn International NJ LLC, and Maclynn International LA LLC plus any future business entities formed in the United States.
+This includes any affiliated company including Maclynn International NY LLC, Maclynn International NJ LLC, and Maclynn International LA LLC registered in the USA plus any future business entities formed in the United States.
 Maclynn International is an independently owned, wholly separate company.

 8.2 We may sometimes contract with third parties to supply services to You on Our behalf.
 These may include payment processing, delivery of goods, search engine facilities, advertising, and marketing, as well as delivery of our Services.
 In some cases, the third parties may require access to some or all of Your Personal Data.
 Where any of Your Personal Data is required for such a purpose, We require all third parties to respect the security of Your Personal Data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use Your Personal Data for their own purposes and only permit them to process Your Personal Data for specified purposes and in accordance with our instructions.